Skip to main content

 pcl apply automatically builds your project.
 You can also run pcl build separately to check for compilation errors before applying.

-Step 4: Deploy in the Platform
+Step 4: Review and Deploy in the Platform

 After applying, complete deployment in the Phylax platform using the Deploy Assertions guide: